brandonns/dotfiles/README.md

-"current" customized stuff running on an RPI-CM4 setup.
+"current" customized stuff running on an RPI-CM4 setup

 *desktop + rofi*
 ![_002](https://github.com/user-attachments/assets/6418444f-1a92-4435-a754-65a302da5972 "i3 + rofi")